cogumm/wunderlist/README.md

 ## Current status

-This is the 1.0 development branch of Wunderlist and is no longer actively maintained.
-The repository remains open as a source of knowledge for anyone building a desktop application with Titanium Desktop SDK.
+This is the 1.0 development branch of Wunderlist and is __no longer actively maintained__.
+That means that pull requests are not reviewed and merged, but the repository remains open as a source of knowledge for anyone building a desktop application with Titanium Desktop SDK.

 ## Building Wunderlist